About Cayuga Lake

 - Dean's Cove Boat Launch, accessible from Rt.
 89 in Romulus

 - Mudlock Canal Park has a concrete ramp on Rt.
 90, North of the town of Cayuga

 - Long Point State Park has a hard surface ramp

 - Cayuga Lake State Park

 Things to do on Cayuga Lake

-The Montezuma National Wildlife Refuge is a migratory stop-off for geese, ducks and herons during the spring and fall.
+The Montezuma National Wildlife Refuge is a migratory stop-off for geese, ducks, and herons during the spring and fall and is a hotspot for birders.
 Visitors may get a glimpse of an American bald eagle while driving the self-guided loop in the park.